-No stranger to grand vistas, Tors Cove has rolling hills and coastline vistas that get even more dynamic in the fall.
+No stranger to grand vistas, the Codroy Valley has a mountainous backdrop, estuary vistas and the winding beauty of the Grand Codroy River that gets even more dynamic in the fall.
 As the leaves turn you begin to see a broader palette of colour everywhere you look.

 Valley of Colours

 The Humber Valley is a great area to see fall foliage in the Western part of the island.
 Stands of birch trees and colourful maples dot the area and can be seen from a number of vantage points in the region.